rudrakshtank/Weather-App/README.md

 ## 🔐 API Key Notice

-The app uses this public WeatherAPI key: efadc877d2aa433dbca50942251007
+The app uses public WeatherAPI key

 ⚠️ **Important**: This key may **expire** or hit its **free usage limit**, causing the app to stop showing results.